ZCarbonCoin/ZCarbonCoin/README.md

 in the [Zcash Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).

 This software is the ZCarbonCoin client.
-It downloads and stores the entire history of ZCarbonCoin transactions; depending on the speed of your computer and network7 connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+It downloads and stores the entire history of ZCarbonCoin transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.